opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

 the creation of a Data Product Version with one or more components' name not compliant with the naming convention will fail returning an error from the Policy Microservice.

-#### Notification
+#### Observer

-The Registry Microservice has a [Notification](../utility-plane/notification/index.md) system based on the Observer Design Pattern.
+The Registry Microservice has an [Observer](../utility-plane/observer/index.md) system based on the Observer Design Pattern.
 On the application startup, every notification _listener_ listed in the configurations is registered and, when an event occurs, a dispatcher sends the notification to every active listener.